Debiprasadsahoo874/Azure_AIML_Implementations/README.md

     }
   ]
 }
-Language: French
+> Language: French

 **Error Handling**
-Typical issues include:
+> Typical issues include:
-Authentication Errors: Caused by an invalid API key.
+> Authentication Errors: Caused by an invalid API key.
-Endpoint Errors: Result from an incorrect endpoint.
+> Endpoint Errors: Result from an incorrect endpoint.

-2. Language Detection Using Azure Text Analytics Client SDK This project enhances the previous one by using the Azure Text Analytics Client SDK for streamlined language detection.
+**2. Language Detection Using Azure Text Analytics Client SDK**
+> This project enhances the previous one by using the Azure Text Analytics Client SDK for streamlined language detection.

-Project Overview
+**Project Overview**
-Using Python and the TextAnalyticsClient from Azure, this script allows users to input text, processes it through the Text Analytics service, and returns the detected language.
+> Using Python and the TextAnalyticsClient from Azure, this script allows users to input text, processes it through the Text Analytics service, and returns the detected language.
 This project is designed to further explore Azure’s cloud-based AI/ML services.

-Requirements
+**Requirements**
-Python Version: 3.x
+> Python Version: 3.x
-Libraries: dotenv, azure-ai-textanalytics
+> Libraries: dotenv, azure-ai-textanalytics
-Azure Service: Requires endpoint URL and API key for the Text Analytics API.
+> Azure Service: Requires endpoint URL and API key for the Text Analytics API.

-Setup Instructions
+**Setup Instructions**
-Clone the Repository: git clone https://github.com/yourusername/Azure_AIML_Implementation.git Install Dependencies: pip install python-dotenv azure-ai-textanalytics Configure Environment Variables:
+> Clone the Repository: git clone https://github.com/yourusername/Azure_AIML_Implementation.git
+> Install Dependencies: pip install python-dotenv azure-ai-textanalytics
+> Configure Environment Variables:
-In the project directory, create a .env file and add:
+> In the project directory, create a .env file and add:
-AI_SERVICE_ENDPOINT=your_azure_endpoint
+> AI_SERVICE_ENDPOINT=your_azure_endpoint
-AI_SERVICE_KEY=your_azure_key
+> AI_SERVICE_KEY=your_azure_key

-Input any text to identify its language.
+> Input any text to identify its language.
 Type "quit" to end the session.

-Sample Output
+**Sample Output**
-Entering "Hola" might yield:
+> Entering "Hola" might yield:
-Language: Spanish
+> Language: Spanish

-Error Handling
+**Error Handling**
-Common errors include:
+> Common errors include:
-Authentication Issues: Caused by invalid API keys.
+> Authentication Issues: Caused by invalid API keys.
-Endpoint Errors: Occur if the endpoint URL is incorrect.
+> Endpoint Errors: Occur if the endpoint URL is incorrect.